 This artistic-pedagogical proposal, based on collective drawing, approaches drawing as an open and communal practice.
-Drawing is conceived as a shared language, a process that must be built together.
-Always starting from play, the proposal focuses on dialogue, the creation of guidelines for group improvisation, and the concept of reciprocity—ensuring that all voices are part of the composition.
-Participants generate codes among themselves, discovering common themes and aesthetics through the combination of their individual contributions.
+It is conceived as a shared language, a process to be built together with others.
+Always starting from play, the proposal emphasizes dialogue, the creation of guidelines for group improvisation, and the concept of reciprocity, ensuring that all voices become part of the composition.

-Drawing Water was developed within the cultural activities of Acumar (Matanza Riachuelo Basin Authority).
-In 2020, it was conducted virtually to celebrate Children's Day, and since 2021, it has been held in person with communities from the Matanza Riachuelo Basin.
-Each time it takes place, the script is adapted to the community it engages with, following a preliminary listening process to understand their relationship with water.
+Drawing water was carried out within the cultural programs of Acumar (Matanza Riachuelo Basin Authority) between 2015 and 2023, engaging with the communities of the basin.
+Each time it takes place, the script is adapted to the specific community, following a prior listening process to understand their relationship with water.

 The workshops were presented in 2024 as part of COP 16 (United Nations Conference on Biodiversity) in Cali, Colombia, within the programming of Banco de la República.
 They were developed through a dialogue between Colombia and Argentina, featuring a video mapping with live drawing in collaboration with the Cali-based artist collective Proyecto Monos.

-The Drawing Water workshop is part of Uma, an artistic, technological, and educational project about water.
-Uma celebrates water as essence, mystery, and the origin of life, but it also serves as an alert about environmental threats and a call to recognize that we share the same paths—Uma’s fate will be our fate.
+Drawing water workshop is part of the Uma project, a work that celebrates water as essence, mystery, and the origin of life.
+At the same time, it serves as a warning and a call to awareness, reminding us that we share the same paths and that Uma’s fate will be our own.

 The research team leading this project consists of scholars from the National University of the Arts (UNA, Open Drawing Team) and the National University of Quilmes (UNQ).
 Both groups collaborate with secondary school students from the Buenos Aires Metropolitan Area (AMBA), bridging two key areas: science communication and collaborative artistic production through real-time animated drawing platforms.